13 Cheap & Good Food Near Johor Bahru Checkpoint

 Hiap Joo Bakery is one of Johor’s oldest and best known traditional bakeries.
 It offers good fresh malt-flavoured breads and aromatic banana cakes.
 If you are here for their banana cake, like us, go earlier to queue even though the banana cakes will only be ready at noon.
 Hiap Joo is established in 1919 and still uses a hole-in-the-wall wood fired oven to make fresh cakes and breads.
 This is the best banana cake I have ever tasted.
 It’s moist, fragrant, and very reasonably priced.
 As there is limited space in the shop, customers have to queue in a row to get into the shop.

 Address: 8 Jalan Trus, 80000 Johor Bahru

 Hours: 7am to 12pm

 If you want a traditional breakfast, head to Restoran Kin Wah (锦华餐室) near Jalan Tan Hiok Nee “Culture Street” (文化街).
-This is an simple, no-frills kopitiam selling old school breakfast.
+This is a simple, no-frills kopitiam selling old school breakfast.
 This place serves one of the best coffee and half-boiled eggs in my opinion.
-The coffee is nicely thick with the right balanced of sugar and milk.
-When you bring it close to your nose and take a deep breath, you can smell the distinct aromatic coffee smell.
+The coffee is thick, with the right balance of sugar and milk.
+Bring it close to your nose and take in the distinct aroma of the coffee.
 Restoran Kin Hua uses kampung chicken eggs for it’s half boiled eggs.
-These are free range hens that are injected with growth hormones.
-It is done perfectly and also firmer in texture.
-A great breakfast to start with!
+The eggs are firmer in texture, but still done perfectly!

 Roti Canai Bukit Chagar (Halal)